bradbell/xrst/test_rst/start_end_file.rst

 cmd_line
 ********
-If file_cmd is equal to display_file, the lines of the file between line numbers cmd_line[0] and cmd_line[1] inclusive are in the xrst_literal command and are excluded from the search.
+If input_file is equal to display_file, the lines of the file between line numbers cmd_line[0] and cmd_line[1] inclusive are in the xrst_literal command and are excluded from the search.